bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 ![](images2/media/image152.png){width="5.0in"
 height="2.6837609361329835in"}

-A quick recap, let\'s say you have a html image tag, img is the name of the tag, while src and alt are the names of its attributes.
+A quick recap, let&apos;s say you have a html image tag, img is the name of the tag, while src and alt are the names of its attributes.

 The actual name of the image file, first.jpeg is the value.